weixuan2008/storm-kafka-zookeeper-flume/README.md

 ## 2. How to use?  ##

-**1. The prerequisite is your must docker engine and docker compose installed.**
+**1. The prerequisite is you must have docker engine and docker compose installed.**

 	docker -v
 	docker-compose -v